 Ben has spoken to tens of thousands of people in venues around the world.

-What: In 2013 and 2014, Ben is doing a select number of engagements based on his forthcoming book tentatively titled The New People Pact, to be released in late 2013.
+What: In 2014, Ben is doing a select number of engagements based on his forthcoming book titled The Alliance: Managing Talent in the Network Age, to be released in July 2014.
 Read his Harvard Business Review article on the topic.

 He also speaks widely about The Start-Up of You, his #1 New York Times bestselling career strategy book with Reid Hoffman.

 Who: There are three types of audiences he speaks to.
 First, to companies, about the future of work, HR strategy, and an entrepreneurial workforce.
 Second, to trade associations, about technology trends, the world of work and insights from Silicon Valley.
 Third, to educational institutions, where he draws on his experiences as a young entrepreneur to forge a unique connection.

 He has spoken in places as varied as Cyprus, Indonesia, Morocco, Switzerland, Greece, and Ukraine on topics ranging from globalization, online education, and business.

 Ben’s Speaking Reel: